 All of these dreams appear in the gospel of Matthew, who was writing for a Greek, Jewish and Christian audience.

 The Ara Pacis, an altar to Peace built by the Emperor Augustus.
 This was newly built at the time of Jesus’ death.
 The wife of Pilate must have seen this shrine, and even attended a religious sacrifice there.

-Perhaps her dream is a warning to Pilate from someone he knows and trusts.
-He ignores it, and therefore the gospel implies that, coming from her, he was at fault when he took no notice of it.
 In much the same way, Calpurnia is supposed to have warned Julius Caesar not to go to the Senate on the Ides of March.
-Both stories show a man who will not even take advice from a tursted person.
+Both stories show a man who will not even take advice from a trusted person.
 The sin of pride is therefore worse.